Student Policies and Procedures

 - Jean jackets are allowed on top of visible uniform shirt.

 - Undershirts must be solid navy blue or white

-- Navy blue or khaki dress pants (chinos), shorts, or skirt
+- Navy blue or khaki dress pants (chinos), shorts, or skirt; or Park East sweatpants

 - NO jeans, black pants, skintight stretchy pants, leggings, joggers, or sweatpants (other than Park East sweatpants)

 - NO hats/headgear (other than for religious purposes)

 - Regular shoes or sneakers in any color and with any design